 The sidecar proxies that sit next to each service instance in the mesh must necessarily be frugal in terms of memory consumption, which constrains the possible amount of local caching and buffering.
 Mixer, however, lives independently and can use considerably larger caches and output buffers.
 Mixer thus acts as a highly-scaled and highly-available second-level cache for the sidecars.

 Mixer’s expected availability is considerably higher than most infrastructure backends (those often have availability of perhaps 99.9%).
 Its local caches and buffers help mask infrastructure backend failures by being able to continue operating even when a backend has become unresponsive.

 As we explained above, the Istio sidecars generally have fairly effective first-level caching.
 They can serve the majority of their traffic from cache.
 Mixer provides a much greater shared pool of second-level cache, which helps Mixer contribute to a lower average per-request latency.

 While it’s busy cutting down latency, Mixer is also inherently cutting down the number of calls your mesh makes to infrastructure backends.
 Depending on how you’re paying for these backends, this might end up saving you some cash by cutting down the effective QPS to the backends.

 We have opportunities ahead to continue improving the system in many ways.

-Mixer doesn’t yet do canarying of config changes, but we expect this to come online as part of Istio’s ongoing work on reliable config distribution.
+Mixer doesn’t yet do canarying of configuration changes, but we expect this to come online as part of Istio’s ongoing work on reliable configuration distribution.